coding-nomadic/reactive-customer-service/README.md

+* CRUD Rest endpoints for users using springboot.

-Reactive CRUD API using Spring webflux and R2DBC postgreSQL Database.
+* Reactive in nature using Spring webflux and R2DBC postgreSQL Database.